Inheritance Tax Planning – what you need to know

 Pensions have become a valuable tool in passing on wealth.
 For those with assets inside and out of a pension plan, they will want to consider whether it might be better to use non-pension assets rather than drawdown from their pension.

 Making a will is one of the most essential things you can do to ensure your estate goes to who you want and that your wishes are carried out.
 Without a will, your estate will be distributed under the intestacy rules.
 This means that some of your estate could be subject to IHT, that could have been avoided with legitimate will planning.

 Beyond traditional businesses, various assets attract relief from IHT.
 Investing in certain investments such as AIM shares and farmland can attract 100% relief within a relatively short time period.
 However, as with all investments, they can carry their own risk, so advice should be sought before investing.

 If you take out an insurance policy, it won’t reduce the amount of IHT due on your estate, but the pay-out may make it easier for your family to pay the bill and perhaps prevent the family home from being sold.
 You must make sure the life insurance pay-out goes into a trust - if you don’t, it will only make your estate bigger and it will have to pay more tax.

 If you'd like to get in touch about preparing your wealth and how to reduce your IHT payments, please fill in the form below.

 Succession planning is the strategic process of identifying the future leaders of your business; those who will take over when current leaders step down.

-As life expectancy continues to rise retirement, for many of us, could span more than 30 years.
+As life expectancy continues to rise, retirement could span more than 30 years.
 To make sure you are in the best possible position to enjoy your retirement, it’s essential to plan now.